 SUNY Oswego is home to students from all over the world.
-Over 270 international students from more than 35 different countries are currently enrolled at SUNY Oswego.
+More than 270 international students from more than 35 different countries are currently enrolled at SUNY Oswego.

 You must apply as an international applicant if you are not a U.S. citizen or a U.S. permanent resident.